 This Owner's Manual has been prepared with the assistance of service and engineering specialists to acquaint you with the operation and maintenance of your vehicle.
-It is supplemented by a Warranty Information Booklet and various customer-oriented documents.
-You are urged to read these publications carefully.
+It is supplemented by a Warranty Information Booklet, located on the DVD, and various customer-oriented documents.
+Please take the time to read these publications carefully.
 Following the instructions and recommendations in this manual will help assure safe and enjoyable operation of your vehicle.

-NOTE: After you read the manual, it should be stored in the vehicle for convenient reference and remain with the vehicle when sold, so that the new owner will be aware of all safety warnings.

-When it comes to service, remember that your authorized dealer knows your vehicle best, has the factory-trained technicians and genuine Mopar® parts, and is interested in your satisfaction.
+NOTE: After you read the manual, it should be stored in the vehicle for convenient referencing and remain with the vehicle when sold, so that the new owner will be aware of all safety warnings.
+When it comes to service, remember that your authorized dealer knows your vehicle best, has factory-trained technicians and genuine MOPAR® parts, and cares about your satisfaction.